-Get started with internet banking, manage your details, view statements, transfer money and manage your passwords.
+Learn how to get started with internet banking, manage your details, view statements, transfer money and manage your passwords.

 What is SMS Security?

 SMS Security is a service within Heritage online available to all members with a mobile phone.
-It provides an extra layer of security for certain transactions performed within Heritage online by generating a One Time Password (OTP) sent to your mobile phone.
+It provides an extra layer of security for certain transactions performed within Heritage Online by generating a One Time Password (OTP) sent to your mobile phone.
 The OTP is used in place of the Pay Anyone password.All members who are registered for Heritage Online and have a valid Australian mobile number recorded on their membership are able to register for SMS Security.

 What is a One Time Password?